FAQGURU/FAQGURU/topics/en/bootstrap.md

 * https://medium.com/@onlineinerview/latest-interview-questions-on-twitter-bootstrap-2018-e21be64ecf00

 [[↑] Back to top](#Bootstrap)
 ### What is a list group in Bootstrap and where does it finds its application?
-(Senior)

 When there is a need for displaying a simple element as well as a complex element along with a custom content, a list group can be used.
 You can use the